 1. Visit the Haunted Locations in Old Town Spring

 Begin the day by visiting the various shops and restaurants all within walking distance of each other, including Corkscrew BBQ for lunch and The Blue Giraffe for coffee and dessert.
 It's a very enjoyable walk if the weather calls for it.
 As nightfall hits, you can visit the various locations that are reportedly haunted.
 Some of these include Puffabelly's and the Wunsche Brothers Cafe and Saloon.
-Unfortunately the latter has severe burn damage and is not functioning at this time but you can still walk by and catch of glimpse of the historic building.
+Unfortunately the latter has severe burn damage and is now permanently closed but you can still walk by and catch of glimpse of the historic building.
 Old Town Spring is also rumored to have been a robbery victim of the famous bank robbing duo, Bonnie and Clyde.
 This unique area is a goldmine for the paranormal and history buffs!

 Bonus adventure: Make the trek to downtown Houston where you'll find all sorts of spooky spots including the famous, Spaghetti Warehouse.